Charleston, West Virginia Wrongful Death Lawyer

 What Is the Statute of Limitations for West Virginia Wrongful Death Cases?

-In most cases, the estate of the deceased party has two years from the date of death to file a wrongful death claim in West Virginia.
+In most cases, the estate of the deceased party has two years from the date of death to file a wrongful death claim.
 However, there may be exceptions to this rule in some cases, such as when vital information about the case was not discovered until after the death.

 Can You File a Wrongful Death Civil Case If There Is Also a Criminal Case?